 Hopper scales are a type of weigh module, which can be used to convert nearly any structure into a scale.
 They can be part of a structure’s original design, or can be added to an existing structure.
 Hopper scales, for example, include a hopper container that is open at the top and is generally used to process solid materials in the form of powders or granules.
 Hopper scales most commonly are used to dispense materials or collect ingredients that are then used later for processing.
 Hopper scales tend to be smaller in size and are often suspended from a superstructure.

-Tank load cells, on the other hand, are larger than hopper scales.
-Tank load cells feature a tank that is usually a closed container used to store or process liquids, gases or free-flowing solids.
+A tank load cell, on the other hand, is larger.
+Tank weighing load cells feature a tank that is usually a closed container used to store or process liquids, gases or free-flowing solids.
 Tanks range in size from small, such as residential propane or heating fuel tanks, to large industrial tanks that hold several tons of material.
 Tank load cells can be horizontal or vertical, as well as symmetrical or non-symmetrical.